 Certificate of Achievement in Welding Technology

-Depending on the options a student pursue, this certificate program can be completed in 23 to 28 units.
+This certificate program can be completed in 30 units.
 The program starts off with courses on welding, technical mathematics, GTAW and SMAW.
-From there, students can expect to take coursework on metal layout for fabrication, special problems in welding, GMAW, FCAW and print reading for welders.
-There are also cooperative education experiences available as part of the program.
+From there, students can expect to take coursework on metal layout for fabrication, welding inspection, GMAW, FCAW and print reading for welders.